william-shue/Fractals/README.md

 ![Mandelbrot](https://github.com/william-shue/Fractals/blob/master/readme-images/quintic-mandelbrot-set.png)

 ## Use
 If you're familiar with compiling C programs in terminal then this should be a breeze for you!
-In the 'fractal-programs' file just target fractal file you're interested in, compile it (I like using gcc) and then run the executable.
+In the 'fractal-programs' file just target fractal file you're interested in, compile it and then run the executable.
 This will produce a pgm image which can be viewed with an application like 'preview'.